fq-zhaang/DesignPatterns/StatePattern/state.md

 # Illustration
 Suppose we have remote control to turn the TV on/off.
 Initially the TV is in the off state.
 When we press the power button, the TV will be on; upon the next press of the button, the TV will go off.

+# Note
+If the number of states increases significantly in the system, then it becomes extemely hard to maitain that system.